mfractor/mfractor.github.io/docs/release-notes/mac/current.md

+## Current Release

+The current version of MFractor for Visual Studio Mac is v3.9.2.

 **Please note that no release notes for MFractor for Visual Studio Mac are available before v3.9**

-## Current Release

-**The current version of MFractor for Visual Studio Mac is v3.9.2.**

 ## Releases (v3.9)